October 6, 2022 9:24 am

 The Bottom Line

-Despite the efforts of many, sugar addiction continues to be a problem in today’s society.
-People are still drawn to the sweet taste, and it can be difficult to break the cycle.
-These are a number of tips that can help, and this article will outline some of them.
-Breaking sugar addiction is not easy, but with a little effort, it can be done.
+Despite the best efforts of many, sugar addiction remains a problem in today's society.
+People are still drawn to the sweet taste and it can be difficult to break the cycle.
+There are a number of tips that can help, and this article will outline some of them.
+Breaking the sugar habit is not easy, but with a little effort it can be done.

 FAQ